 happy sad man

-FREE OUTDOOR SCREENING WITH FILMMAKER Q&A
+FREE OUTDOOR SCREENING

 The Central Queensland Premiere of inspiring and powerful documentary, Happy Sad Man.

 HAPPY SAD MAN is a charming and uplifting insight into the lives of five very different Australian men.